Analysis | Kayleigh McEnany’s first post-debate briefing goes off the rails

 McEnany eventually responded: “This is what is happening here: You are ignoring the problem here, which is last week in Pennsylvania, you had ballots found in a ditch.
 That is a fact.
 In Wisconsin, seven military ballots all marked for Trump were found cast aside.
 There are problems with mass mail-in voting.
 I actually don’t understand the lack of journalistic curiosity and reporting on this.”

 McEnany, though, mixed up her states — even while saying “that is a fact.”
-She also said all seven military ballots (which were actually found in Pennsylvania) were all for Trump.
+She also said all seven military ballots (which were actually found in Pennsylvania) were for Trump.
 In fact, nine were found, and seven were for Trump, with two others unclear.
-The Justice Department initially wrongly claimed all nine were for Trump, a controversy which would suggest McEnany should be well-versed on this topic.
+The Justice Department initially wrongly claimed all nine were for Trump, a controversy that would suggest McEnany should be well-versed on this topic.
 There’s also no indication that there was anything nefarious about it.

 What’s most stunning about this, though, is that the debate wasn’t the only time Trump said the ballots were found in a river.
 He also said it Sept.
 24, 25 and 26, at one point referring to a “riverbed.”
 The debate was, in fact, the fourth time he misstated what happened.